The charm of charms at St. John Lateran is the admirable twelfth-century cloister which was never more

 The Vassalletto placed reliefs in the small triangular spaces between two arches which is something unusual in the ancient monuments of Rome, because series of arches (apart from aqueducts) are typical of Byzantine monuments such as St. Simeon's Martyrion in Syria.
 The reliefs depict floral motifs together with more intriguing subjects which probably refer to popular medieval tales we no longer know of.

 The Vassalletto departed from the canons of classic architecture by widely using Solomonic columns and columns twisted round each other like hawser.
 They must have developed a technology to make them.
-During the Renaissance such kind of columns were no longer in fashion, but they were popular again in the XVIIth century (you may wish to see the columns of Gian Lorenzo Bernini's Baldacchino in St. Peter's).
+During the Renaissance such kind of columns were no longer in fashion, but they were popular again in the XVIIth century (you may wish to see the columns of Gian Lorenzo Bernini's Baldacchino in S. Pietro).

 Capitals based on the Corinthian order